 Description

-If you do the route outside the event, plan your finish and return in advance.
-Options can be limited, and the approach valley toward the Hinterautal is closed to public traffic, which affects pickup and shuttle plans.
+If you run the route outside the event, plan your finish and return in advance.
+The approach valley toward the Hinterautal is closed to public traffic, which affects pickup and shuttle plans.
+Huts along the route are useful for refilling water, eating, and resetting your pace, but check opening dates before you go.

 What to bring